School of Medicine

 Her research uses human neuroimaging and behavioral measures to examine the neural bases of early language learning in infants and young children.
 The goal of her research is to develop therapies and interventions to help promote language learning outcomes in children at-risk for learning disabilities.
 Currently, she directs an NIH-funded clinical trial that will use diffusion MRI to assess whether there are changes in brain structure following a language intervention in the Neonatal Intensive Care Unit for preterm infants.

-Susan P. and Riley P. Bechtel Medical Director and Assistant Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center
+Susan P. and Riley P. Bechtel Medical Director and Associate Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center

 Current Research and Scholarly Interests Dr. Tremmel studies sex differences in cardiovascular disease.
 Current research projects include evaluating sex differences in coronary pathophysiology, young patients presenting with myocardial infarction, the impact of stress on anginal symptoms, chronic total coronary occlusions, and vascular access site complications.